mateus558/UFJF-MLTK/getting_started/classification.rst

 .. figure:: images/classification/binclass.png
   :width: 450
   :align: center
-  :alt: Click **Next** button.
+  :alt: Example of a binary classification problem with a linear discriminant.

-  Exemple of a binary classification problem with a linear discriminant (purple line).
+  Example of a binary classification problem with a linear discriminant.

 The Perceptron algorithm